eChook/documentation/required-components-bom/README.md

 ### DIYing the eChook Nano v1.x

-If you want to source the components yourself, the bare eChook nano GPT board is available from the eChook shop [here](https://shop.echook.uk).
+If you want to source the components yourself, the bare eChook Nano board is available from the eChook shop [here](https://shop.echook.uk).
 The listing includes links to the full Bill of Materials needed for assembly.

 If you want to go totally DIY, or tweak the PCB to your own requirements, the schematics and PCB layouts are Open Sourced and available on [GitHub](https://github.com/eChook/eChook-Nano-PCB).